NurulAis/bike-share-analysis/README.md

 ```

 ## Link Dashboard
-you can access dashboard with this link :
+you can access the dashboard with this link :
 https://bike-share-analysis-mblap8wwzpvavkubywgbvx.streamlit.app/